pyControl/docs/docs/user-guide/command-line-interface.md

 The CLI has been tested on Windows 7 and 10 but in principle should be cross platform.
 You may need to install the micropython USB drivers to ensure your operating system recognizes the board and can open a serial connection to it, see [micropython windows setup](http://micropython.org/resources/Micro-Python-Windows-setup.pdf) or the micropython [docs](http://docs.micropython.org/en/latest/pyboard/).

 Crashes have been observed when using pyControl with pyboards that are running old versions of the Micropython firmware (version < 1.6).
 When you connect to a board with the CLI the micropython version running on the board is displayed.
 Instructions for updating the micropython firmware can be found [here](http://micropython.org/download).
-Note, you can put a pyboard into device firmware update (DFU) mode using the board config menu in *run_task*, this is easier than using a hardware jumper as suggested in the instructions.
+The instructions say to put the board into device firmware update (DFU) mode by physically connecting two pins together while you press reset - an easier way to do this is using the board config menu in the *run_task* script.

 ### Updating